 Can I send you work that has been published elsewhere?

 We can only accept original and unpublished work – we can’t publish anything that’s already appeared somewhere else, even if it’s on your blog or Tumblr.

-If pieces are about queer people and/or people of colour, it is preferable if these pieces are written by queer people and/or people of colour.
+If pieces are about queer people, disabled people, and/or people of colour, it is preferable if these pieces are written by queer people, disabled people, and/or people of colour.
 In a better world it wouldn’t need to be said, but yes, we welcome trans perspectives.

 Yes.
 Yes, yes, yes.
 Safety and online privacy matters.
 You are welcome to publish under whichever name you choose, your real name or a nom-de-plume.
 You are equally welcome to publish your piece as an Anonimook if you prefer.
 We are all anonimook.

 Can I change my author profile at a later date?

 Absolutely.
 Our nature and focus evolves over time.
 The author profile you once had on Mookychick may no longer reflect you as a person.
 We will be happy to change it immediately on request.
 We think it is important to support you so that you can have agency in controlling your online identity and presence.